JustManiak/Nyami/README.md

 - **Direct Communication** - Submit bug reports and suggestions directly through Discord
 - **Professional Support** - Helpful support team for setup and troubleshooting

-## 💰 Pricing & Keys

-- **Monthly Subscriptions** - Unlimited obfuscations for a monthly fee
-- **Pay-as-you-go** - Purchase individual obfuscation credits
-- **Shop Integration** - Purchase keys directly through our integrated shop
-- **Flexible Options** - Choose the plan that fits your needs

-## ⚖️ Terms of Service

-By using Nyami through Discord, you agree to:
-- Use the service for legitimate code protection only
-- Respect Discord's Terms of Service
-- Follow server rules and guidelines
-- Not abuse or spam the bot service

 <div align="center">